fl4p/Fugu2/doc/Connectors.md

 # MCU board

 During prototyping and testing the MCU might get damaged (over-voltage, faulty currents, water).
-Once the ESP32-WROOM is soldered to the PCB, it is tricky to remove.
+Once the ESP32-WROOM is soldered to the PCB, it is tricky to remove on the field without the right tools.

+For a break-out connector, we need at least these signals:

 1. GND
 2. 3.3V